ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 Companion App

-You probably already know that there is a companion, regular app
+You probably already know that there is a companion app, called ArtSaverApp,

 If you are interested, head over to ArtSaver's home page.